 In this globalized digital world, there are no barriers between the restaurants and its customers.
 The first thing that all of us do before trying out a new restaurant is Google it.
-The first few links are enough to give us a picture of the place, food, ambience, and service.
-The online ratings and reviews play a major role in attracting customers to the restaurant.
+The first few links are enough to give us a picture of the place, food, ambiance, and service.
+The online ratings and reviews play a significant role in attracting customers to the restaurant.
 According to a study, 97% of consumers looked for a local business (such as a restaurant) online.
 Thus, Online Restaurant Reputation Management becomes essential to growing your business and should be included in your restaurant’s marketing plan.
 Read a detailed guide on restaurant marketing here.

 The Importance of Online Restaurant Reputation Management and How to Do It Right

 In this article, we will discuss the main things you should take care of your online restaurant reputation management.

 Restaurants should focus on creating their presence on all possible social media platforms such as Facebook, Twitter, Instagram.
 Not only this, it is essential to keep the social media pages updated.
 So, if you haven’t already, create a page on Facebook.
 Read a detailed guide on how to make the best use of Facebook for your restaurant here.